713-820-6140 ¡Hablamos Español!

 However, aggression in everyday circumstances puts you and your loved ones into danger.
 Like biting, aggression is usually out of instinct when your dog is afraid or nervous.

 How to fix it?
 If your dog becomes overly aggressive toward strangers, you may need to muzzle him in public.
 While his aggression is usually nothing more than a scare tactic, it can easily frighten those around you.
 To avoid excessive aggression, make sure you socialize your dog thoroughly with other dogs and strangers.
-You can also enroll in our dog obedience training Houston to control its aggression
+You can also enroll in our dog obedience training Houston to control its aggression.

 6. Begging